Tomas Guerrero, Director

 Javier Morales, Instructor

 Javier’s experience in Latin dancing dates back to 1998, when he took his first Salsa class.
 He also performed with a local group called the Hispanic American League of Artists (HALA), where he later became the head instructor/director of the Latin dance division.
 In 2004, he attended an off-Broadway show called Latin Madness and saw Santo Rico’s famous “Gangsta” routine for the first time.
 At that moment, he knew Santo Rico would be his new home for learning the Mambo salsa style and began traveling from Allentown, PA, to New York to take weekend classes with Santo Rico.
-Subsequently, Javier started teaching adult classes in Pennsylvania and did so for 12 years.
+Subsequently, Javier started teaching adult classes in Pennsylvania for 12 years.
 In 2005, he created and trained two teams of students.
-The teams achievements included dancing on stage with Larry Harlow and Tito Puente Jr.
+The teams’ achievements included dancing on stage with Larry Harlow and Tito Puente Jr.

 After a long hiatus from dancing due to several knee surgeries, he moved to Tampa in 2016, where he married his lovely wife, Sarai Morales.
-While in Tampa, he discovered that Tomas Guerrero had moved to the Orlando area.
+While in Tampa, he discovered that Tomas Guerrero had moved to Orlando.
 Javier began traveling long distances, from Tampa to Orlando, to train with Tomas.
 Subsequently, one of his dreams was realized when Tomas invited him to be part of his performance teams.
 As a member of Santo Rico, he performed at Orlando Salsa Congress, Tampa Salsa/Bachata Festival, New Orleans Salsa Festival, and Atlanta Salsa Festival.
 Javier is currently among Santo Rico’s most experienced members and a certified instructor at Santo Rico Dance Florida.

 Luc Tshiboyi, Instructor